faizulislamfair/learn-web-techs-client/README.md

 * 3 types of Login Systems have been implemented: Email & Password Login, Google Login and Github Login.

+* Authentication and Authorization has been carried out using Firebase.

 * There is a sidebar for navigation and also cards of courses on the course page.

 * Private Route has been utilized on the premium contents course page.